nikolac/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 1. Add another new Predicates.
 1. Click on **Edit binding** and select `schema:contract`&nbsp;> `owner`.

-You can now save your changes and go to the Studio Designer.
+1. Save your changes.

+Now, click on **Configure layouts in Designer** at the top-right of your screen.
+You are now in Studio Designer, where you can configure the layouts of your Search.

 ## Create a Search Layout

-In the Studio Designer, in the **UI** tab, under **Layouts** > **Page Providers** you will find your page provider created previously.
+In the Studio Designer, you are now in the **UI** tab, under **Layouts** > **Page Providers**.
+You will find the page provider created previously.

 {{{multiexcerpt 'quick-switcher' page='web-ui-document-layouts'}}}

-Click on your page provider, two layouts are available.
+Two layouts are available.
 Let's edit the **Form** layout first.

 1. Click on **form**, then **Configure**.
    The form layout is now displayed in bold.
 On the right, in the properties catalog, the elements that we defined in Studio are displayed here.